Gaumukh Tapovan Trek:

 Basic Medical & First Aid kit.

-Transportation from Dehradun to Gangotri and return (₹ 2500 – 2500 per 30 persons for the pick up and drop when shared with fellow trekkers)
+Transportation from Dehradun to Gangotri and return (₹ 2500 – 3000 per person for the pick up and drop when shared with fellow trekkers).
+Tata Sumo charge is ₹ 10,000 per vehicle, one way.

 We assume that you will carry your personal Rucksack/Backpack with all your personal belongings.
-If you want to offload your Rucksack and be carried by our Pack Animal/Porter then you need to pay additional ₹ 2500 for the entire duration of the trek.
-The Rucksack should not weigh more than 10 Kg.
+If you want to offload your Rucksack and be carried by Porter then you need to pay an additional ₹ 2500 for the entire duration of the trek.
+The Rucksack must be within 10 kg weight.

 Anything which is NOT mentioned in the “Inclusions” or personal in nature.